Valeriia-Rez/-E-Commerce-Website/README.md

 ## Setup the project
 This project requires npm to run.
-By default for development all html files will use not compiled js files.
+By default all html files will use already compiled in Babel js scripts.
-To use compiled js you need to uncomment all js scripts within html files.
+For development you need to uncomment all js scripts within html files.

 ```
 git clone git@github.com:Valeriia-Rez/-E-Commerce-Website.git